District 69 Pre-K

 Our Pre-K program is recognized by the State of Illinois as one of the highest quality early childhood programs in the state.

 The Pre-K program supports the development of the whole child and provides opportunities for learning which facilitate each child’s cognitive, emotional, social, and motor development.

 We believe that children learn best through hands-on play based experiences and exploration.
-We believe that a secure and nurturing classroom creates a positive learning environment, which will simulate each child’s growth and development.
+We believe that a secure and nurturing classroom creates a positive learning environment, which will stimulate each child’s growth and development.

 Pre-K Curriculum & Assessment

 Our play-based program is designed to nurture all aspects of your child’s development.
 Through a balance of structure and choice, your child will experience different areas of learning, including literacy/language, writing, math, science, and art.
 Equally important is the social emotional learning incorporated into every aspect of our preschool program.
 Imaginative play is encouraged, and children are guided in developing important skills such as making friends, sharing, communicating their needs, and identifying and responding to their feelings.

 Pre-K uses Creative Curriculum as the core developmental curriculum and Second Step as our core social-emotional curriculum.
 Fundations is a supplemental curriculum implemented the second half of the school year to expose students to phonics instruction prior to entering kindergarten.
 Foundations, a schoolwide positive behavior support system, and strategies to support our English Language Learners, are also integrated into our everyday instruction.
 These instructional practices follow the guidelines of the National Association for the Education of Young Children (NAEYC) and align to the Illinois Early Learning and Development Standards.